Bohdan-Khomtchouk/geneXtendeR/README.md

 </div>

-To see `geneXtendeR` in action (and why you may want to use it as part of your next ChIP-seq workflow), see pages 2-8 of the [vignette](https://github.com/Bohdan-Khomtchouk/geneXtendeR/files/2226068/geneXtendeR.pdf).
+To see `geneXtendeR` in action (and why you may want to use it as part of your next ChIP-seq workflow), see Section 1 of the [vignette](https://github.com/Bohdan-Khomtchouk/geneXtendeR/files/2230557/geneXtendeR.pdf).

 ## Github installation instructions (for latest updated version)